 - CASA staff shall continue to attend meetings, hearings and other case-related activities until directed otherwise - If remote work is required, CASA staff shall attend all scheduled case activities via phone or other available technology as advised by the meeting convener or scheduler.
 Staff will notify volunteers of scheduled meetings to stay informed of case related progress and updates. - CASA staff and volunteers shall maintain timely and complete records in Optima regarding their case activities including uploading documentation related to emergency/disaster proclamations upon receipt and notated accordingly. - Volunteer will remain compliant with Court Report submission requirements.
-Advocate Supervisors shall be responsible to ensure court reports for statutory hearings on their cases are submitted timely for editing to Director of Advocacy and E-filed as required by the court. - CASA Staff will submit to the Executive Director or other designated staff any requests for records via fax by sending via email the fax coversheet, and any appointing documents necessary to complete the request.
-The Executive Director or other designated staff will notify requester of fax completion.
+Advocate Supervisors shall be responsible to ensure court reports for statutory hearings on their cases are submitted timely for editing to Director of Advocacy/Advocacy Team Leader and E-filed as required by the court. - Staff will utilize online facsimile service to send and receive facsimiles to ensure no interruption of workflow.
+Staff may also utilize the facsimile capabilities of the office copy/scan equipment to send and receive faxes if able to access the office.

-Section 4.6: Background Checks.
+Section 6.5 Background Checks.

-Record checks are completed on each volunteer utilizing the Fingerprint Background Check (FBC) and the Child Abuse and Neglect registry maintained by the Texas Department of Health and Human Services, which includes Texas criminal records, Texas sex offender registry, national criminal records, national sex offender registry, social security number check and child abuse registry check.
-Advocates are required to complete these background checks by any other agency Galveston CASA may choose to utilize.
+Record checks are completed on each volunteer utilizing the Department of Public Safety (DPS)/Federal Bureau of Investigations (FBI) Fingerprint Background Check (FBC) and the Child Abuse and Neglect registry maintained by the Texas Department of Health and Human Services, which includes Texas criminal records, Texas sex offender registry, national criminal records, national sex offender registry, social security number check and child abuse registry check.
+Galveston CASA my choose to complete these backgrounds checks by another agency if the DPS Fingerprint system is unable to collect fingerprints from the Advocate.
+There is a cost incurred by the volunteer for the DPS Fingerprint Background Check.
+This fee may be reimbursed by submitting a paid receipt to the program staff.

 No person is considered qualified who has had prior convictions for child abuse or neglect, or related acts that would pose a risk to children or to the program's credibility.

-During emergencies/disasters and by direction of our national, state, county, and local leaders a modification in the availability of FBI Background check systems might alter this requirement until full background checks can be completed and cleared.
+During emergencies/disasters and by direction of our national, state, county, and local leaders a modification in the availability of DPS/FBI Background check systems might alter this requirement until full background checks can be completed and cleared.
 The Executive Director will provide information necessary to ensure the agency remains in compliance with our state and national standards for background checks.
 Volunteers will be asked to adjust their advocacy as directed by the Executive Director until otherwise notified.

 Galveston CASA will unsubscribe to DPS Fingerprint subscription within 48 hours of notification the advocate is not actively assigned to a case.
 When they advocate becomes actively assigned to a case Galveston CASA will subscribe to their DPS Fingerprint record ensuring that the rap back service is validated.
-If during the unsubscribed time the advocate violates any of the background requirements the advocate may be ineligible to continue active their active status and will be notified immediately.
+If during the unsubscribed time the advocate violates any of the background requirements the advocate may be ineligible to continue their active status and will be notified immediately.
 At that time the advocate will be dismissed from the program active status and will be in-eligible for reinstatement.